mediaburst/clockwork-ruby/README.md

     YOUR_API_KEY_HERE

-Substitute your own API key, username and password on lines 1, 2, and 3 of the file.
+Substitute your own API key on line 1 of the file and replace the telephone numbers in the spec files with your own.

 Then, run `rspec`.